croquet/croquet-react/docs/tutorials/1 React Simple Counter.md

 } from "@croquet/react";
 ```

 The `CounterModel` has one state called "count" (`this.count`), and it publishes a message called "count" when the value of count changes.
-A common practice for the message scope value is to use `this.id` to indicate that this particular model's count has been changed or requested to be reset.
+A common practice for the message scope (the first argument) is to use `this.id` to indicate that this particular model's `count` has been changed or requested to be reset.

 ```
 class CounterModel extends Croquet.Model {